-UCS II Tools for selecting from a set of predefined user coordinate systems.
+UCS II Tools for selecting from a set of predefined user coordinate systems; introduced in AutoCAD 2000.

-View Offers tools to control the way you view 3D models.
+View Offers tools to control the way you view 3D models; introduced in AutoCAD 2000.
 See Chapter 15 for more on 3D views.

 Viewports Tools that let you create and edit multiple views to your drawing.
-See Chapter 12 for more in viewports.
+See Chapter 12 for more about viewports.

-Web Tools for accessing the World Wide Web.
+Web Tools for accessing the World Wide Web, as discussed in Chapter 24; introduced in AutoCAD 2000.